vivishno/arm_deploy/README.md

 # GitHub Action for ARM Template Deployment
 With the Azure Arm Deploy Action, you can automate your workflow to deploy resources to Azure  using your ARM templates.
+You can target your deployment to a resource group, subscription, management group, or tenant.
+But this action only targets deployment to a resource group.

 Get started today with a [free Azure account](https://azure.com/free/open-source)!